Contact: E email@example.com

 Clinical supervision: £75 per session (90 minutes).

 Payment is due at the end of each session.
-I accept cheques, cash or BACS for clients who use internet banking.
-I apologise but I don’t have card facilities at this point.
+I accept cheques, cash, cards, or BACS for clients who use internet banking.

 Appointments & Availability

 My sessions are 90 minutes long.
 Over many years of practice I have learned that an hour and a half offers a better length of time for therapeutic processes to conclude naturally and organically, without needing to interrupt them artificially.
 An hour and a half also allows for proper closure, so that clients never leave sessions in a vulnerable state, but are able to ground themselves so that they can get on with what they have to do after the session.

 Monday —10:00, 12:00, 14:00 and 16:00